 Our New Jersey medical malpractice testing error attorneys look for several things when proving negligent medical testing cases.
 First, we validate the healthcare provider-patient relationship to prove the doctor or radiologist had a duty to perform tests and alert patients to all results.
 Second, we use evidence and expert witnesses to demonstrate the standard of care was breached.
 Finally, we analyze data and medical records to show the patient’s current condition is the direct result of medical testing errors.

 Medical Testing Error Lawsuits

 At Mazie Slater Katz & Freeman, our New Jersey medical testing error lawyers specialize in pursuing complex medical testing error cases.
-For example, our New Jersey lawyers successfully secured a $3.5 million settlement on behalf of a New Jersey man who suffered a stroke because his doctor failed to accurately diagnose the condition.
+For example, our New Jersey lawyers successfully secured a $4.75 million settlement on behalf of a woman whose doctor failure to timely diagnose her cancer, and a $3.5 million settlement on behalf of a New Jersey man who suffered a stroke because his doctor failed to accurately diagnose the condition.
 We will offer the same aggressive legal representation to you and ensure the person who made the medical testing error is held responsible.

 If you or a loved one were harmed due to a medical testing error or a doctor’s failure to order the appropriate tests, contact the New Jersey medical testing error attorneys at Mazie Slater Katz & Freeman.
 We represent clients throughout New Jersey, and we will respond as soon as possible to discuss your medical malpractice case.